EdsonGP723/EdsonGP723/README.md

 <tr border="none">
 <td width="50%" align="left">

-- I’m currently learning **OOP with C# for Unity and character rigging and animation with blender**
+- I’m currently learning **OOP with C# for Unity, character rigging and animation with blender**

 - I’m an Undergraduate at **Amerike**